Transportation and Infrastructure

 More on Transportation and Infrastructure

-WASHINGTON – U.S. Representative Evan Jenkins (R-W.Va.) announced today that West Virginia will receive $5 million in emergency relief funds from the Federal Highway Administration to help repair and rebuild flood-damaged federal highways and roads.
+WASHINGTON – U.S. Representative Evan Jenkins (R-W.Va.) announced today that West Virginia is receiving more than $21 million in federal funds to repair roads and highways.

 The $21,984,640 in Federal Highway Administration funds will help the West Virginia Department of Transportation repair and rebuild highways and roads throughout the state.